BU-KABlab/PANDA-BEAR/documentation/Contributing.md

 ## License

-By contributing to PANDA-SDL, you agree that your contributions will be licensed under the project's [GNU General Public License v2.0](../LICENSE).
+By contributing to PANDA-BEAR, you agree that your contributions will be licensed under the project's [GNU General Public License v2.0](../LICENSE).

 ## Acknowledgements

-We appreciate all contributors who help improve the PANDA-SDL project.
+We appreciate all contributors who help improve the PANDA-BEAR project.
 Contributors will be acknowledged in the project documentation and release notes.